wp-plugins/distraction-free-writing-mode-themes/readme.txt

 == Frequently Asked Questions ==

-= The full-screen styles don't display correctly (as Preview)  =

-Your Wordpress Theme can affect the DFWM editor.
-Please submit a bug report containing your current Wordpress theme and also which theme in the plugin is not working.
+= The full-screen styles do not as in the Preview  = Your Wordpress Theme can affect the DFWM editor.
+Please submit a bug report containing both your current Wordpress theme as well as the theme in DFWM you are using.

 == Screenshots ==
-Coming soon.
+1. Monokai
+2. Nightsky
+3. Q10
+4. Matrix
+5. Paper
+6. Pearl
+7. Button to enter Distraction Free Writing mode
+8. DFWM Themes settings

 == Changelog ==

+= 1.2 =
+* More screenshots
+* Screenshot descriptions added
+* Readme improved

 = 1.1 =
 * Fixed missing theme previews